lizardfs/documentation/source/adminguide/basic_configuration.rst

 custom goals/replication modes, described in :ref:`replication` and QoS/IO
 Limits, described in the :ref:`lizardfs_qos` chapter.

-Network awareness / topology are further advanced topics, especialy required for georeplication.
+Network awareness / topology are further advanced topics, especially required for geo replication.
 A description of how to set them up can be found here :ref:`rack_awareness` .